How to get to Gates | Opening times | Events

-We recommend planting First Early potato tubers, such as Pentland Javelin, outside from March onwards, 10cm deep and 20cm apart in a line.
+When planting potatoes, such as Pentland Javelin, wait until March onwards and plant 10cm deep and 20cm apart in a line.
 Leave at least 30cm between lines to allow growing space.

 Prior to planting, encourage Seed Potatoes to sprout by placing them on a cool, bright windowsill for 4-6 weeks.
 This process is known as ‘chitting’ and will help prepare the potato tuber for going in the ground.

 Once planted, ‘earth up’ the potatoes by drawing the soil up around new shoots to protect them from frost damage and prolong the growing time.
 Earthing up also protects developing potatoes from sunlight which causes them to turn green and poisonous.
 Keep potatoes well watered during warm weather.

 When ready to harvest, cut back the stalks to ground level before gently lifting the plant up with a garden fork.